 RIT students produce some of the most professional collegiate publications in the country.
 Reporter Magazine is published by students weekly, except during examinations and holidays, and serves as the student news magazine.
 It includes "CalendaRIT," a listing of campus activities.
 Reporter has consistently won state and national awards.
 Such publications draw their talented staffs—artists, photographers, writers, managers, and printers—from the entire student body.

 The RIT SAAC functions as a representative body of the student-athletes on campus.
 As a committee, we provide leadership opportunities and community service events for athletes and also try to foster cameraderie across athletic teams through different programs.
 SAAC also recognizes hardworking, dedicated athletes with awards at our athletic banquet each year.
 We have worked closely with Student Government in the last two years to form a partnership with the idea to create school spirit using athletics as a binding force.
-RIT Student-Athlete Advisory Committee is a leading entity in the Empire 8 and the Atlantic Hockey Conferences, hosting conference wide events and meetings as well as sending members to be a part of the Empire 8 SAAC Executive Committee.
+RIT Student-Athlete Advisory Committee is a leading entity in the Liberty League and the Atlantic Hockey Conferences, hosting conference wide events and meetings.

 The Residence Halls Association is a governing board within Student Government which helps to provide services and programs, and review issues for students living in residence halls.